Skip to content

 Expecting warm Pacific beaches

 The Humboldt Current keeps Lima's Pacific Ocean at 16–19 degrees Celsius year-round.
-The beaches are beautiful for walking and surfing but cold swimming.
+The beaches are beautiful for walking and surfing but cold for swimming.
 Lima's summer (Dec–Mar) is cloudy and humid; the sun often only appears January to March.

 💱